ZupIT/beagle-docs/content/en/ios/getting-started.md

 ```

 {{% alert color="warning" %}}
-Important: Beagle does not provide a default Network, Cache and Log layers.
-But without a Network layer it is impossible to make requisitions for JSON's.
+Important: Beagle does not provide layers such as network, cache and log.
+Note that without a network layer it is impossible to make requests to get JSONs.

 So it's mandatory to create a Network layer so Beagle can comunicate with a BFF through requisitions.
 {{% /alert %}}